๐๐จ๐จ๐ฆ๐๐ซ๐ ๐๐๐๐โ๐๐๐๐: ๐๐ก๐ ๐๐ซ๐ข๐ญ๐ข๐ฌ๐ก ๐๐ฎ๐๐ฅ๐๐๐ซ ๐๐๐ฌ๐ญ๐ข๐ง๐ ๐๐ซ๐จ๐ ๐ซ๐๐ฆย (AI Study Guide)

 ๐๐จ๐จ๐ฆ๐๐ซ๐ ๐๐๐๐โ๐๐๐๐: ๐๐ก๐ ๐๐ซ๐ข๐ญ๐ข๐ฌ๐ก ๐๐ฎ๐๐ฅ๐๐๐ซ ๐๐๐ฌ๐ญ๐ข๐ง๐ ๐๐ซ๐จ๐ ๐ซ๐๐ฆย

-Between 1952 and 1963 Australia enabled Britainโs nuclear weapons program through the AngloโAustralian Joint Project, centred on the Woomera Range and associated remote test sites.
-Nuclear trials at the Monte Bello Islands, Emu Field, and Maralinga were integrated into Australiaโs national weapons and missile range infrastructure.
-The Commonwealth provided governance, security, logistics, and political cover, while the Royal Australian Air Force supported air transport, airspace control, and radioactive sampling.
-The program reflected Cold War deterrence priorities and embedded Australia within allied strategic science and weapons development.
+Between 1952 and 1963, Australia enabled the United Kingdomโs nuclear weapons program through the AngloโAustralian Joint Project, centred on the Woomera Range and associated remote test sites.
+British nuclear trials at Monte Bello, Emu Field, and Maralinga were integrated into Australiaโs national weapons, missile, and aerospace testing infrastructure.
+The Commonwealth provided sovereign territory, governance, security, and political cover, while the Royal Australian Air Force supported air transport, airspace control, and radioactive sampling.
+The program reflected Cold War deterrence imperatives shaped by Britainโs post-war exclusion from United States nuclear cooperation and embedded Australia within allied strategic science and weapons development.

 Glossary of terms

-AngloโAustralian Joint Project: Bilateral agreement governing British weapons testing and range activities in Australia during the early Cold War.
+โข AngloโAustralian Joint Project: Bilateral framework governing British nuclear testing in Australia.

 Key points